miayam/learn-css/003 The Cascade/README.md

 ## Origin
 The cascade takes into account the origin of the CSS:

-1. User agent base styles.
-Default style from browser makers (Firefox, Chrome, etc).
+1. User agent default style.
+Default style from browser makers (Firefox, Chrome, etc)
 2. Local user style.
-Styling from browser extension or OS.
+Styling from browser imposed by browser extensions or OS (Windows, Linux, MacOS)
 3. Authored CSS.
-The CSS that we author.
+The CSS that we author
-4. Local user style with `!important`.
+4. Default style from OS or browser extensions with `!important`
-5. User agent base styles with `!important`.
+5. Default style from browser makers with `!important`

 ## Importance
 The order of importance of CSS rules: